 After you've shared your hopes for promotion with your manager, ask for guidance on what specific behaviors and outcomes will help you achieve your promotion goals.
-This conversation will be pivotal in crafting a road-map to your new role.
+This conversation will be pivotal in crafting a road-map to getting you into your new role.

 2. Hone Your Soft Skills

 Although your manager will likely lay out some quantitative goals that will help you earn your promotion, surpassing those goals will rely on good teamwork and help from your colleagues within your team and from other departments.
 94 percent of recruiters feel that an employee with stronger soft skills have a better chance of receiving a promotion.
-Soft skills will feature heavily not only in your ascent but in your ability to perform once you've received your promotion.
+Soft skills will feature heavily not only in getting your promotion, but in your ability to perform once you've received your promotion.

 Amp up your networking efforts by volunteering for committees and cross-departmental projects to establish a positive reputation in your company.
 Or, take to LinkedIn to connect with other people in your company, and showcase your professional development on a wider scale.
 This will make it easier for your manager or the hiring committee to justify promoting you from your current position.

 You'll also want to act as a good team-player in your department, taking the time to listen, make suggestions, and help your teammates reach their own goals.

 By demonstrating emotional intelligence, leadership, and communication skills training - and then demonstrating these soft skills in the workplace. you'll show that more than being a cog in the machine you have the ability to help your company to outperform its initial expectations.